gatsbyjs/gatsby/docs/docs/adding-search.md

 title: "Adding search to your Gatsby website"
 ---

-Before we go through the steps for adding search to your Gatsby website, let's examine the components needed for adding search to a website.
+There are three required components for adding search to your Gatsby website:

-There are three required components:

 1. index
 2. engine